Medically reviewed on Aug 1, 2018

 There's some limited evidence that spirulina and Tinospora cordifolia also may be effective.
 Though their benefits are unclear, other herbal remedies for seasonal allergies include capsicum, honey, vitamin C and fish oil.

 - Acupuncture.
-Some people claim acupuncture can help with seasonal allergy symptoms.
-There's limited evidence that these treatments work, and there's little evidence of harm.
+Some people claim that acupuncture can help with seasonal allergy symptoms.
+There's limited evidence that these treatments work, but there's also little evidence of harm.

 Preparing for an appointment

 You're likely to start by seeing your family doctor or a primary care provider.
 However, in some cases when you call to set up an appointment, you may be referred to an allergist or other specialist.

 Here's some information to help you prepare for your appointment: